xiGUAwanOU/tech-note/programming-languages/typescript/first-look__type-system.md

 # Type System
+Note that, the types defined in TypeScript will be striped while transpiling.
+So in the run-time, there is no type check anymore.

 ## Basic Types
 | Name | Code | Example Values or Explanations |
 | --- | --- | --- |